PsyLinkist/s.1810-2023/note.md

 #### Q&As
 - Q: What is PTE?
 Where does it store?
     A: PTE (page table entry), stored in a page table (an address), each contains a 44-bit physical page number (PPN) and some flags.
-    It's actually an pointer point to pa in the code.

 - Q: What's the relationship between page table and process?
     A: Each process has its own page table.